 The Department of Bioinformatics & Structural Biochemistry was funded in 1999 by Andrei-Jose Petrescu who is also professor and PhD Coordinator at the School of Advenced Strudies of the Romanian Academy, SCOSAAR.

-Since 2016, DBSB greatly increased its size, with the addition of the Computational and Systems Biology of Ageing Group led by Robi Tacutu, also a DBSB alumni, returning to the Institute from the University of Liverpool, UK.
-Robi's group is developing and using bioinformatics tools and omics data to better understand the ageing process and age-related diseases.
+Since 2016, DBSB greatly increased its size, with the addition of the Systems Biology of Ageing Group led by Robi Tacutu, also a DBSB-IBAR alumni, returning to the Institute from the University of Liverpool, UK.
+Robi's group is developing and using bioinformatics tools and multi-omics data to better understand the ageing process and age-related diseases.
 Robi's group has a strong multidisciplinary background, mixing gerontology, bioinformatics and machine learning techniques in order to analyze large amounts of data from heterogenous high-throughput technologies and from a wide variety of OMICS.

-Along the years DBSB was the recipient of 3 Romanian Academy Awards:
+Major Awards: Along the years DBSB was the recipient of 4 Romanian Academy Awards:

-Romanian Academy Award "Grigore Antipa" 2017 - Spiridon L. for "Development of Highly Efficient Simulation Methods for Biolgical Systems at Molecular Level"
+2. Romanian Academy Award "Grigore Antipa" 2017: Spiridon L. for "Development of Highly Efficient Simulation Methods"

-The department is supported by the computational infrastructure provided by the High Performance Computing Centre, one of the central facilities of the Institute vital to our molecular simulations and bioinformatics analyses consisting in:
+DBSB infrastructure: The department is supported by the Protein Chemistry Facility and the computational infrastructure provided by the High Performance Computing Centre, one of the central facilities of the Institute vital to our molecular simulations and bioinformatics analyses consisting in:

-12 Biocomputing dedicated Graphic Stations (overall power ~250 TFlops, storage 70 TB)
+12 Biocomputing dedicated Graphic Workstations (overall power ~250 TFlops, storage 70 TB)

 1 Biocomputing dedicated HP-HPC Cluster (4 TFlop - effective power, storage 16 TB);